-The Chair ensures that every examiner signs the student's candidacy form in the proper place at the end of the examination.
+The Chair ensures that every examiner signs the student's Record of Preliminary Exam completion form (linked above) in the proper place at the end of the examination.
 The Chair also signs the form (in a different place) to confirm their oversight of the exam.